Adobe Managed CDN

 A

-record (e.g. GoDaddy), use any of the listed IP addresses.
+record (for example, GoDaddy), use any of the listed IP addresses.
 This will be a bit less reliable. - Use the same high TTL as described above

-If you are looking for a timed launch, it is a good idea to create a temporary holding home page that will be replaced with the correct content at the desired launch time.
-As publishing in AEM is fast and predictable, this will give you more control over the visibility of your content than relying on DNS.
+For a timed launch, consider setting up a temporary holding homepage that you can quickly replace with the final content at the launch time.
+Because publishing in AEM is fast and reliable, this approach gives you better control over when your content becomes publicly visible than relying solely on DNS changes.

 After you go live

-The AEM team will verify your setup and let you know if any problems arise.
+The AEM team reviews your setup and notifies you if any issues are found.

 Previous